jaxx0rr/MainQuest-1.20.1/README.md

 # JX MainQuest Mod - Trigger & Stage System Documentation

 This guide provides detailed documentation and examples for using the `jxmainquest` mod's stage/trigger system.
 Each quest stage has a `trigger` object, which determines when the player progresses to the next stage.

-*the json file you need to edit is located here:
+*The JSON file you need to edit is located here:*
 ```
 config\jxmainquest\stages.json
 ```